Dov97/perceus/README.md

 Usage:

-    Run.sh is provided as a single run point for all operations.
+    Run.sh provides a single run point for all operations.
 To run a opporation follow the run.sh usage (help):

         Usage: ./run.sh <option>